lloljkbdf1/3forum/README.md

 # 3forum
-a forum cli written in python. it does not save the posts because i haven't set up a database yet.
+A forum CLI written in Python. it does not save the posts because i haven't set up a database yet.